fractal6/doc/docs/shorts/help.en.md

 New member can be invite to join your organisation.
 You can invite either from the **members** tab, by clicking the invite button, or from the invite button in the **overview** organisation map.
 You can also invite a new member to join a role you have created, although you can invite people that are already member of your organisation to join a role

-## Add tension
+## Create a tension

-In the **overview panel*, click on the plus (+) button on the right of the search bar.
+In the **overview panel**, click on the plus (+) button on the right of the search bar.
 In the windows that opens, click on the **new tension** button.
 The receiver of the tension will be the current focused circle.

 You can also create a tension by clicking on the tooltip that appear when you hover a role/circle in the organisation map.